 In several parts of the world, irrigation water containing arsenic is an evolving problem for rice production, especially in Bengal basin, which can lead to long term soil contamination with arsenic (Zavala & Duxbury, 2008).

 A market survey conducted by Zavala and Duxbury (2009) showed that the rice grown in the U.S., Italy and Spain contained the highest levels of AS and mean values (0.156-0.19) mg/kg.
-In contrast, rice from Pakistan and India contained significantly less AS than rice from the three high countries.
+In contrast, rice from Pakistan arsenic and India arsenic contained significantly less AS than rice from the three high countries.
 The authors also noted that the widest overall range of (0.0008-0.714 mg inorganic arsenic/kg) was found for the rice grown in the U.S.

 A Research by Pakistan Organic Farms

-A recent survey of Total Arsenic in Pakistan was conducted by Pakistan Organic Farms, exporter of organic rice.
+A recent survey of Total Arsenic rice in Pakistan was conducted by Pakistan Organic Farms, exporter and supplier of organic rice.
 In which, 3 samples of organic brown basmati rice containing 500 grams each were sourced from their organic farms in Punjab.
 Rice samples were classified based on city of production (Nankana Sahib, Gujranwala and Lahore).
 The survey revealed that rice grown in Punjab had the concentration of Total Arsenic of less than 0.2 mg/kg.
 The samples were analysed by an international inspection company, Eurofins Global Control.
 Analysis of data confirms the claim made by Zavala and Duxbury (2009) that Pakistan has significantly less Arsenic (mean 0.2 mg/kg) than US (0.714 mg/kg).